 Figure 2.
-Estimated population trajectories of Blackpoll Warbler in East and West strata from 2000 to 2018, based on analysis of pre-breeding migration (top row), post-breeding migration (middle row), and North American Breeding Bird Survey (bottom row).
+Estimated population trajectories of Blackpoll Warbler in East and West strata and continentally from 2000 to 2018, based on analysis of pre-breeding migration (top row), post-breeding migration (middle row), and North American Breeding Bird Survey (bottom row).
 Strata boundaries are illustrated in Figure 1.